 The Directors have a reasonable expectation that MedAccess has adequate financial resources to continue in operational existence for the next 12 months.
-The Directors have given consideration to the share capital of \$170 million, business plan assumptions, operational risks, guarantee exposure, and operational expenditure commitments.
+The Directors have given consideration to the share capital of \$170 million, business plan assumptions, operational risks, guarantee exposure and operational expenditure commitments.
 The Directors have concluded that MedAccess has sufficient liquidity to meet business obligations and commitments as they fall due.
-MedAccess holds \$168,726,506 in short-term liquid investments and \$6,188,853 in cash.
+MedAccess holds \$148,359,530 in short term liquid investments and \$1,877,272 in cash.

-The Directors have also assessed the global macro-economic and political situation and have concluded that there are no material impacts on the business operations of MedAccess.
+The Directors have also assessed the global macro economic and political situation which have resulted in aid budget cuts and have concluded that there are currently no material impacts on the business operations of MedAccess.
 Accordingly, the Directors continue to adopt the going concern basis in preparing the report and financial statements.